MicrosoftDocs/dynamics-365-customer-engagement/ce/outlook-app/faq.md

 > [!Note]
 > If the link above does not work in Internet Explorer (IE), please try using another browser.

-## Some of my appointments in Outlook and Dynamics 365 apps are cancelled or deleted unexpectedly.
+## Some of my appointments in Outlook and Dynamics 365 apps are canceled or deleted unexpectedly.
 Why is this happening?
-For more information, see [An appointment is cancelled or deleted unexpectedly when using Server-Side Synchronization](https://go.microsoft.com/fwlink/p/?linkid=2007027).
+For more information, see [An appointment is canceled or deleted unexpectedly when using Server-Side Synchronization](https://go.microsoft.com/fwlink/p/?linkid=2007027).

 ## I am unable to track contacts.
 For more information, see [Issue when trying to access Dynamics 365 apps within the Add-ins area of Outlook](https://support.microsoft.com/help/3211586).